SumoLogic/sumologic-otel-collector/docs/Comparison.md

 ## Syslog

-The OpenTelemetry Collector offers two approaches for syslog processing.
+The OpenTelemetry Collector offers two approaches for syslog processing:

+- Syslog Receiver
+- TCPlog/UDPlog Receiver and Sumo Logic Syslog Processor

+Read this section to learn about the differences.

 ### Syslog Receiver